 Shopping for a home loan?
-Today could be your day to take action.Click to see today's rates (Sep 23rd, 2017)
+Today could be your day to take action.Verify your new rate (Nov 21st, 2017)

 Each week, mortgage agency Freddie Mac surveys 125 lenders nationwide for its Primary Mortgage Market Survey (PMMS), a snapshot of current mortgage interest rates.

 It asks mortgage companies, banks, and credit unions, and other lenders their current rate for a well-qualified borrower putting 20% down, and paying "discount points," or extra fees that directly reduce the rate.

 The weekly Freddie Mac report is great for watching mortgage rate trends.
 The organization has been conducting the survey for 45 years.
 So, the weekly average rate is a good measure of historical movement.

 But as a mortgage rate consumer who needs a truly current rate, Freddie Mac's survey isn't very useful.
 The agency polls lenders early in the week for its Thursday release.
 By publish time, their rate is already outdated.

 Plus, Freddie's rates are based on the quote for a mythical homeowner: one with great credit, 20% down, and a short closing time frame.

 Your rate might be higher or lower.
 The only way to know is to contact a reputable lender and request a rate quote.Verify your new rate (Nov 21st, 2017)

 Nearly half-way through the year, mortgage rates are faring quite well.

 Rates are now hovering below 4%, despite industry experts and analysts calling for rates near 4.5% by now.